appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ## JS module instance

 These properties are customizable options available within the JS editor of the JS module.
-They can be accessed by adding the JS module in the App.
-Additionally, you can add multiple JS modules from the same package, each with different configurations.
+They can be accessed by adding the JS module to your app.
+When you add multiple JS modules, whether from the same package or different ones, you can configure each module instance using these properties to meet your specific needs.

 ### Parameters